 You can visit the beautiful Tashi Lhunpo Monastery in Shigatse and then continue your journey to reach Nagari town of Saga.
 Darchen, the starting point of the Kora can be reached by road from Saga.
 At Darchen, you can choose to explore Manasarovar Lake and indulge in other activities.

 Helicopter ride via Simikot

 Another alternative to the overland trip from Kathmandu is you can also take a helicopter ride to reach the Sino-Nepal Border.
 It takes a total of 12 days to finish the tour from Kathmandu.
-If you are traveling from Nepalgunj then it will take only 10 days to complete.
+If you are travelling from Nepalgunj then it will take only 10 days to complete.

-The trip starts from a short flight to Simikot from Kathmandu where you will have to go through the immigration procedure.
+The trip starts with a short flight to Simikot from Kathmandu where you will have to go through the immigration procedure.
 The road trip starts from Hilsa and you will then take a drive to Taklakot where you will spend your night getting used to the altitude.
 Finally, you will then take a drive to Darchen with a night’s stop in Purang to acclimatize.
 Darchen lies at the base of Mt.
 Kailash (6636m) and is the starting point of the Kailash Kora.

 Mount Kailash Mansarovar Kora

 Mount Kailash is known as the centre of the world, it is the residence of god, and a trip around Kailash is said to bring spiritual peace to people.
 Mansarovar, on the other hand, cleanses your soul of evil and sins.
 Kailash Mansarovar Kora is famous among the followers of Buddhism, Jain, and Hinduism alike to gain spiritual peace.
 Kora is another name for Yatra, a mix of pilgrimage and meditative practices.